urcsc170/2021-spring-csc170/syllabus.md

 *Note: there are no exams in CSC 170; the results of the three projects will be the primary assessment tool to determine the student's proficiency with the course material*

+### Participation

+- As scheduled, students are required to watch pre-recorded lectures ([via Panopto](https://rochester.hosted.panopto.com/Panopto/Pages/Sessions/List.aspx#folderID=%227902c9a7-774e-42c4-917e-ac770012001a%22))

+- Pre-recorded lectures must be watched by students within 24 hours of publication

+  *Students who neglect to watch the lecture videos on-time will be denied help when asked, and will receive neither flexibility with due dates nor a chance to get assignments re-graded*

+## Texts and Materials

+**No textbook:** this course does not use a textbook.
+All information required to pass the course comes from the recorded lectures so watching the lectures in Panopto is mandatory.

+### Personal Computer and Software

+In addition to the hosted Web service, provided by the University, students will need to use a personal computer (PC or Mac) with specific capabilities and software installed:

+- A code editor
+- FTP software
+- An updated, popular web browser
+- A reliable Internet connection
+- A local "web stack" (in the second half of the semester)

+If a student does not have a personal computer with these capabilities, the University provides open labs at various locations on campus that they can use directly or through remote access.
+Those computers have all the required capabilities and software installed and they are supported by University IT.
+To access the University computers go to: [desktop.rochester.edu](https://desktop.rochester.edu)

+For reference: during lectures the professor will be using a **Macbook** and **Windows PC** (alternatively) and a code editor: **Sublime Text, version 3** ([www.sublimetext.com/3](http://www.sublimetext.com/3)).
+For FTP demonstrations, the professor will use **Cyberduck** (for Mac, [cyberduck.io](http://cyberduck.io)) and **WinSCP** (for PC, [winscp.net/eng/download.php](http://winscp.net/eng/download.php)).
+Demonstrations during the lecture and in labs will be done using **Google Chrome**.

+Mid-way through the semester, the professor will introduce web server software that students can optionally install on their own computer.
+The software can be installed using the free version of: MAMP (for both PC and Mac, [www.mamp.info/en](www.mamp.info/en))

 ## Lab Assignments and Projects

 **Assignments** are made available via *the Course Documentation website* (where you're reading this syllabus) at the same time when most lectures are published online, and can be completed independently on one's own Internet-connected computer (Mac or PC).